z-Vaughan/S3Bridge/docs/TESTING.md

 3. **Test under load**: Concurrent operations and many services
 4. **Monitor resource usage**: Memory, CPU, network calls

-This comprehensive testing framework ensures the Universal S3 Library is reliable, performant, and ready for production use across all supported operations and scenarios.
+This comprehensive testing framework ensures the S3Bridge is reliable, performant, and ready for production use across all supported operations and scenarios.